Kate Kane: 2011–2015: New 52 self-titled series

-2016–present: DC Rebirth/Infinite Frontier
+2016–present: DC Rebirth/Infinite Frontier/All-In Next Level

 In the Detective Comics title, Batman recruits Batwoman to help run a "boot camp" for young heroes, consisting of Red Robin, Orphan, Spoiler, and Clayface.
 Batwoman is essentially Batman's co-lead in the first arc (#934-#940), which depicts the team fighting the Colony, a top-secret military organization that mimics Batman's methods.
 The next two issues are part of the crossover event Night of the Monster Men.
 Issues 943-947 cover a group of "collateral damage" individuals called the Victim Syndicate, attempting to put an end to Batman's vigilantism.
 Issues 948 and 949 are collectively called Batwoman Begins.
 These two issues are a prologue for Batwoman getting her own title again.

 Batwoman plays a minor role in the first arc of the Young Animal series Mother Panic, where she tracks down and briefly interacts with the title character, who is a new vigilante in Gotham.
 The comic implies that Kate Kane has a romantic past with Violet Paige, the protagonist, which Kate is "still mad" about.

 February 2017's Batwoman: Rebirth #1 lead into March 2017's Batwoman vol. 2 #1.
 The new series follows Batwoman as she, accompanied by Julia Pennyworth, works to dismantle a global terrorist group known as The Many Arms of Death while dealing with resurfacing issues from her past.
 In the final issue of this series, Kate rekindles her relationship with Renee Montoya.

 In the "Fall of the Batmen" arc of Detective Comics and its aftermath, Clayface is tortured by the Victim Syndicate into becoming aggressive and violent.
 During his rampage, he absorbs excess clay matter from the training simulation room used by the team, which makes him grow to a giant size.
 When all nonlethal attempts to stop his attack fail, Batwoman fatally shoots him with a special rifle that destabilizes his matter.
 This action causes a schism in the team, leading Batwoman (along with Batwing and Azrael) to join the Colony.
 The Colony is disbanded in the final issue of the initial Rebirth run, along with Kate and Bruce making amends.